CHerSun/Mass-Renamer/README.md

 Arguments:
   <TargetFolder>   The target folder where to rename files.
 Relative and absolute paths could be used.
   <SourceMask>     The source mask for matching files.

-                   In glob-like mode (default) pattern must match full filename.
-Pattern supports named matches in form of %A ... %Z for any text, %0 ... %9 for numeric matches, %% for % escaping.
-You can also use '*' and '?' as wildcards, but those will be omitted in the result.
+                   In simple patterns mode (default) pattern must match full filename.
+Pattern supports named matches in form of:
+                   - %A ... %Z for any text greedy, can be used in RenamePattern
+                   - %a ... %z for any text UNgreedy, can be used in RenamePattern
+                   - %0 ... %9 for numeric matches, can be used in RenamePattern
+                   - %% for % escaping
+                   - * for any text, discarded
+                   - ? for any single character, discarded

                    Alternatively you can use '-p' flag and use C# regex pattern directly.
   <RenamePattern>  The pattern to rename files to.

-                   Glob-like pattern (default) allows to use named matches from SourceMask in form of %A ... %Z, %0 ... %9.
+                   Simple pattern (default) allows to use named matches from SourceMask in form of %A ... %Z, %a ... %z, %0 ... %9 from SourceMask.
                    You can use %% for % escaping in this mode.

                    Alternatively you can use '-p' flag and use C# regex substitutions directly.

 Options: